 Shanai creates collaborative public art projects, documentary films, literary work (poetry and essays) as well as social spaces that are all rooted in ecologies of place, as well as our social and political entanglements.

 Through her creative and community life, Shanai seeks to transform her own relationships while encouraging communities and cultures of reciprocity, kinship, self-determination, and collective care.

-Originally from the small town of Palisade in northern Aitkin County, Shanai still spends much of her time in Northeastern Minnesota with her family and community.
-Though she’s also rooted in her northeast Minneapolis neighborhood, she’ll always call the Mississippi River headwaters and northland her home.
+Originally from the small working-class town of Palisade in northern Aitkin County, Shanai spends much of her time in Northeastern Minnesota with her family and community.
+Though she is active in her northeast Minneapolis neighborhood, she will always consider the Mississippi River headwaters and northland her home.
 Her family is an important source inspiration, encouraging her to integrate the loving work of raising children with active participation in community life, and ongoing struggles for economic, racial, and environmental justice.

-Shanai was also one of the designers and curators of the City Art Collaboratory program of Public Art Saint Paul, a groundbreaking fellowship and think tank for artists and scientists immersed in systems thinking and paradigm work.
-As a cultural organizer, Shanai continues to develop platforms for artists to research in collaboration with others, especially those working in the sciences and water resource fields.
+Shanai was one of the designers and curators of the City Art Collaboratory program of Public Art Saint Paul, a groundbreaking fellowship and think tank for artists and scientists immersed in systems thinking and paradigm work.
+As a cultural organizer, Shanai continues to develop platforms for artists to research in collaboration with others, especially those working in the environmental sciences and water resource fields.

 She is currently co-convener of the University of Minnesota-sponsored collaborative Ways of Knowing Water, and speaks frequently at conferences and public events about ways that art-science collaborations can advance water equity and climate resilience.